dannyphan2000/pwa-kit/packages/extension-commerce-bm-seo/README.md

 ### Configuration Options

-- `commerceAPI`: Settings for connecting to the Commerce API
+- `commerceAPI`: Optional settings for connecting to the Commerce API.
+If a Commerce API Provider has been provided by another extension, its instance will be used.
    - `proxyPath`: The proxy path for API requests
    - `parameters`: Commerce API connection parameters
      - `clientId`: Your Commerce API client ID